The mist collects to droplets on the leaves,

 essence still, and silent and indeed so simple,

-and yet hypostases three are he and he and he,
+and yet hypostases, yet three, are he and he and he,

 the creeds seem end of artifice for me.

-I stare, and think too much.
-Yet grass in blades
+I know I think too much, while grass in blades

 is choosing how to shape the tuft of blooms,